ABS Function (Table of Contents)

 The Result will be:

-If you look the positive numbers, it returns the same value.
-There are no signs for positive numbers so it returns the number as it is.
+If you look at the positive numbers, it returns the same value.
+There are no signs of positive numbers, so it returns the number as it is.

 From the above example, we have learned how to convert negative to positive numbers.
-Now take the same example but the thing is if the number is negative convert it to positive and if it is not negative show as a positive number.
+Now take the same example, but the thing is if the number is negative, convert it to positive and if it is not negative, show it as a positive number.

-Then it converts the negative number to positive number by using ABS function (ABS (A2))
+Then it converts the negative number to a positive number by using the ABS function (ABS (A2))

 And if the number is not negative.

-Then the result will be shown as “Positive Number”.
+Then the result will be shown as a “Positive Number”.

-From the below table calculate the target vs actual report for the sales team.
-You are provided with target and actual achieved number.
+From the below table, calculate the target vs actual report for the sales team.
+You are provided with the target and actual achieved number.
 You need to calculate variance and calculate the variance percentage.